citypay/api-docs/payment-api/citypay-api.md

 value will be validated for receipt of this value and subsequently may return back response codes illustrating this.

 ### Model AuthRequest

+Request body for this operation contains the following properties

 Name | Type | Required | Description |
 -----|------|----------|-------------|